 The $22 million figure identified by SEIU refers to the unrestricted net assets from three of the City's five Internal Service Funds as reported in the Comprehensive Annual Financial Report dated June 30th, 2008 (CAFR, Page 123).
 Those three funds are:

-Technology Fund This fund accounts for the cost of computer equipment and services provided to the entire City organization.
+This fund accounts for the cost of computer equipment and services provided to the entire City organization.

-Vehicle Fund This fund accounts for the maintenance and replacement of all City vehicles.
+This fund accounts for the maintenance and replacement of all City vehicles.

-General Benefits Fund This fund accounts for the costs associated with City-wide employee benefits.
+This fund accounts for the costs associated with City-wide employee benefits.

 As an example, the General Fund has a number of vehicles that are used by departments to perform City functions, such as building inspections.
 Likewise, the Enterprise Funds have vehicles needed to perform utility work.
 The General Fund and Enterprise Funds pay the Vehicle Internal Service Fund for the cost of replacing and maintaining their vehicles.
 Similarly, the General Fund and Enterprise Funds pay the Technology and General Benefit Service Funds for the cost of technology services (computers and software) and employee benefits (pension, healthcare, dental, vision, life insurance, workers' compensation, etc.).